About

 Sarah

-2. yeeguy Says:
+2. yeeguy says:

 @Sarah — yes, that’s exactly right.
 We really emphasized the use of data (both quantitative and qualitative) in guiding product decisions.
 I think a core lesson about social apps and viral engineering is that there really *isn’t* a single “silver bullet” metric that app publishers can/should focus on.
 Instead, we tried to present virality as the product of many discrete variables that each need to be measured and collectively optimized.
-A lot more info on this topic can be found here: http://framethink.wordpress.com/2008/01/15/the-four-viral-app-objectives-aka-social-network-application-virality-101/
+A lot more info on this topic can be found here: https://framethink.wordpress.com/2008/01/15/the-four-viral-app-objectives-aka-social-network-application-virality-101/

 Leave a Reply